-This article is an overview of how nginx works when taking on front-line processing, as both a reverse proxy and direct to PHP processing and can help you troubleshoot related issues.
+This article can help you troubleshoot issues related to 504/502/gateway errors.
 When troubleshooting, it can be helpful to understand how the processing works between nginx and PHP, which is often used for high performance web application hosting, like WordPress.

 Common errors that occur that are connected to this configuration: